PubInv/euler-notebook/README.md

 If you modify a client source file you need to rebuild the client before re-running the server.
 This can be accomplished with `scripts/build && scripts/run`.

+To rebuild the client every time there are changes: `~/math-tablet/client$ npx webpack --watch`

+To restart the server every time there are changes: `~/math-tablet/server$ npx nodemon`

 ## Credits

 * Various icons, [IconMonster](https://iconmonstr.com/).